davidmorilla/JPEGtoASCII/README.md

 - **Input Validation**: Checks that the provided filename has a `.jpg` extension before processing.

 ## Usage:
+Compile the program using:

+`gcc ascii_art.c -o ascii_art -ljpeg`

-Compile the program and run it from the command line by providing the JPEG file name as an argument:
+After compiling, run it from the command line by providing the JPEG file name as an argument:

-`./ascii_art input.jpg`
+`./ascii_art input/name.jpg`

 This will print the output in the console.
 If you´d rather save the output in a file, you can run this command instead:

-`./ascii_art input.jpg > output.txt`
+`./ascii_art input/name.jpg > output/name.txt`